 Commercial Management Fee and Working Capital Payments.
 Teekay Chartering Limited provides commercial services to us and otherwise administers the pools in exchange for a fee currently equal to \$350 per vessel per day plus 1.25% of the gross revenues attributable to the participant's vessels.
-The amount of the daily per vessel fee is adjusted every three years by agreement between Teekay Chartering Limited and us or, if needed, by arbitration.

 Upon delivery of each of our vessels to the Teekay Aframax Pools, we are required to advance to Teekay Chartering Limited \$250,000 for working capital purposes.
 We may be required to advance additional working capital funds from time to time.
 Working capital advances will be returned to us when a vessel no longer participates in the pools, less any set-offs for outstanding liabilities or contingencies.
-Please read Item 18 - Financial Statements: Note 13(h) - Related Party Transactions.
+Please read Item 18 - Financial Statements: Note 16h - Related Party Transactions.